manosriram/manosriram.com/content/posts/abstract_syntax_tree.md

 tags = ["interpreters", "low-level"]
 +++

 ASTs are a representation of the code.
-It converts a bunch of meaningless tokens to a tree which represents the code.
+It converts a bunch of meaningless tokens into a tree which represents the code.
-When the code is seen in a form of tree, multiple usecases arise such as:
+When the code is seen in the form of tree, multiple usecases arise such as:

 1) Static code analysis - Analyze and find issues in code without executing.